undergrad-partner-school

 Main Student Body

-The total number of students enrolled at Kenyon College in 2025 was 2,228.
+The overall number of students enrolled at Kenyon College in 2025 was 2,228.

 Student Population Gender Ratio

-With a coeducational student body, the school had 743 male and 939 female full-time students in 2025.
+The student body is coeducational, with 743 male and 939 female full-time students in 2025.

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 75, while the number of Black American students was 43.
-142 undergrads at this school declared as Hispanic/Latino and 102 identified with more than one race.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 75, while the number of African American students was 43.
+142 undergraduates at this school identified as Hispanic/Latino and 102 identified with more than one race.
 There were also 19 students whose ethnicity is unknown.

 Cost

-One of the most crucial things to take into consideration when applying to any college or university is the financial component.
+Before submitting an application to any college or university, the financial component should be taken into consideration.
 Here are some details you should know about the cost of attendance for Kenyon College.

 Tuition and Fees

-In 2025, tuition amounted to $71,196 for all full-time domestic students.
-Kenyon College is a private institution, so tuition is the same for all the accepted students.
-Full-time students in 2025 were mandated to pay additional fees in the amount of $324.
+Tuition in 2025 was $71,196 for full-time domestic students.
+Since this is a private institution, tuition is the same for all the accepted students.
+Full-time students in 2025 needed to pay additional fees in the amount of $324.

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to take into account the cost of books and supplies you're going to need.
-The approximate cost of books and supplies for full-time students of this school is $1,900.
+When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
+Most students have to set aside about $1,900 for books and supplies during their time at Kenyon College.

 Boarding